domenkozar/plone_guide/what_is_plone.rst

 - **Plone has the best community of any open source community you will ever find, anywhere, ever.**

 I'm not entirely sure how this came to be, and it could just be my bias, but: I'm loosely a member of at least a half dozen such communities and am always blown away by the activity of this community.
+The reason the above statement is entirely true is complicated and will not be addressed here [3].

 Other Definitions
 -----------------